Dhanarajb/Front-end-topics/project.md

 #### Introdution
-> The project was about making a set of web parts similar to Material UI using React.
-We wanted these parts to be standard and flexible, so it'd be easy for everyone to build things for the front of our apps in the same way.
+> The project wanted to make a website that had parts anyone could use over and over, like Material UI but with React.
+Its aim was to create a consistent and flexible system for building things on the front of different apps.